 - Washington Cemetery – This was formerly known as German Cemetery and the Deutsche Gesellschaft (German Society).
 This cemetery has headstones written in German.
 One of the most famous residents is Sarah Emma Edmonds, AKA Emma Seeyle, AKA Franklin Thompson, the only woman to receive a pension from the United States government for her service in the Civil War.

 Lunch is usually at a Cafe Express, Souper Salads, or a restaurant along West Dalls Street or Washington Avenue.

-This tour is north of Allen Parkway, east of I-610 West, south of I-610 North, and east of US 59.
+This tour is north of Washington Avenue, east of I-610 West, south of I-610 North, and east of US 59.
 It includes:

 - Adath Emeth Cemetery – This is an Orthodox Jewish cemetery where the Weiner family is buried.
 Its congregation was established in 1905.

 - Donnellan Crypt – This former crypt lies by Buffalo Bayou in downtown Houston.
 At least four people were interred here between 1849 and 1867.
 They were reinterred in 1901.
 See how much lower Houston used to exist.